Java ConcurrentHashMap And Exception Handling

 Final Map: {1=One, 2=Two, 3=Three, 4=Four}

-3. Handling ClassCastException
+3. ClassCastException

 import java.util.concurrent.ConcurrentHashMap;